 Capacity Management: Prevention Over Crisis Response

-Think of capacity management as your firm's early warning system.
+Think of capacity management as an early warning system.
 Rather than waiting for signs of burnout or quality issues, a well-designed system helps you spot and address potential problems before they impact your team or your clients.
 Regular check-ins become opportunities for meaningful conversation about workload and support needs, while clear escalation protocols ensure everyone knows when and how to raise concerns.

 At the heart of effective capacity management is the understanding that not all work is created equal.
 By tracking both hours and complexity, you can develop a more nuanced view of your team’s true capacity.
 When someone approaches predetermined thresholds, this should trigger a resource review, helping you redistribute work before anyone reaches their breaking point.